corovcam/Query-Languages-Analysis-Thesis/README.md

 ### Scripts

-Some scripts are common for all databases, some are specific to a particular DBMSs.
+Some scripts are common for all databases, some are specific to a particular DBMS.
 Some like `init.sh` and `run_queries.sh` require manual variable editing to select required data directories.

 Common scripts: